hadoooooouken/msovideo_srgb/README.md

 * In profile tab:
   * Profile type: Curves + matrix ("Black point compensation" disable)
   * Profile quality: Hight
-  * Testchart: Small testchart for matrix profiles (with a high number of neutral (grayscale) patches, such as 256)
+  * Testchart: Small testchart for matrix profiles (with a high number of neutral (grayscale) patches, such as 86 or 256)

 Measure targets must be displayed in HDR (not SDR via HDR) format.
 To achive this, you can use [dogegen](https://github.com/ledoge/dogegen):
  1. Select Display to Resolve in DisplayCAL.
- 2. Start calibration.
+ 2. Uncheck "Override minimum display update delay" (optional)
+ 3. Start "Calibrate & profile".
- 3. Run dodgen with:
+ 4. Run dodgen with:
 ```
 dogegen.exe "resolve_hdr 127.0.0.1"
 ```